Streets, Sidewalks, and Parks Committee

 - Town Liaison – Gregory Wingo – Public Works Supervisor

-The Streets and Sidewalk Committee serves the Mayor and Town Council through periodic reviews of street and sidewalk issues and departmental practices.
+The Streets, Sidewalks, and Parks Committee serves the Mayor and Town Council through periodic reviews of streets, sidewalks, and parks issues and departmental practices.
 Together with the Town Manager and Public Works Supervisor, the Streets and Sidewalk Committee may develop and propose policies or changes in practice.
 Changes in administrative practices may be enacted by the Town Manager.
 Policies and Code amendments must be proposed to and adopted by Council.

 Chapter 183 of the Town of Milton Municipal Code “Streets and Sidewalks” details the construction standards, use and scope of responsibilities for streets and sidewalks.
 Funding for streets and lighting is provided, in part, through an annual grant from the State of Delaware.

-The Streets and Sidewalk Committee does not meet on a regular basis.
+The Streets, Sidewalks, and Parks Committee does not meet on a regular basis.
 All meetings are open to the public.
 Meeting notices are posted on the town web site and the bulletin board at 101 Federal Street.